Fort Ross, California: Local enterprise

 In addition to farming and manufacturing, the Company carried on its fur-trading business at Fort Ross, but by 1817, after 20 years of intense hunting by Spanish, American and British ships—followed by Russian efforts—sea otters had been practically eliminated from the area.

 Fort Ross was the site of California's first windmills and shipbuilding.
 Russian scientists associated with the colony were among the first to record California's cultural and natural history.
 The Russian managers introduced many European innovations such as glass windows, stoves, and all-wood housing into Alta California.
-Together with the surrounding settlement, Fort Ross was home to Russian subjects (which during the 19th and early 20th century included Russians, Ukrainians, Poles, Belarusians, Finns, Baltic Germans, Estonians, Lithuanians, Latvians, Georgians, Circassians, Tatars, and numerous other nationalities and ethnic groups of the Russian Empire), as well as North Pacific Natives, Aleuts, Kashaya (Pomo), and Alaskan Creoles.
+Together with the surrounding settlement, Fort Ross was home to Russian subjects, who included various ethnicities native to Eastern Europe and Asia, as well as North Pacific Natives, Aleuts, Kashaya (Pomo), and Alaskan Creoles.
 The native populations of the Sonoma and Napa County regions were affected by smallpox, measles and other infectious diseases that were common across Asia, Europe, and Africa.
 One instance can be traced to the settlement of Fort Ross.
-However, the first vaccination in California history was carried out by the crew of the Kutuzov, a Russian-American Company vessel arriving from Callao, Peru which brought vaccine to Monterey in August, 1821.
-The Kutuzov's surgeon vaccinated 54 persons.
+The first vaccination in California history was carried out by the crew of the Kutuzov, a Russian-American Company vessel arriving from Callao, Peru which brought vaccine to Monterey in August 1821.
+The Kutuzov's surgeon vaccinated 54 people.
 Another instance of disease prevention was when a visiting Hudson's Bay Company hunting party was refused entry to the Colony in 1833, when it was feared that a malaria epidemic which had devastated the Central Valley was carried by its members.
 In 1837 a very deadly epidemic of smallpox that came from this settlement via New Archangel wiped out most native people in the Sonoma and Napa County regions.